aircall/aircall-everywhere/README.md

 # Development

-You can run the demo webpage with:
+You can run the demo webpage with this command:
 `yarn start`

 tests are available: